-More than ever, Australians are looking to install solar panels and battery storage in their homes to not only help the planet but also their wallets!
+More than ever, Australians are looking to install solar panels and battery storage in their homes to not only help the planet but also their wallets.
 If you’re considering taking advantage of the many benefits that installing solar can provide, here’s a guide on what you can expect.

 Why go solar?

 Installing solar panels will create a new source for your home’s power usage.
 Which means you won’t always be drawing power from the grid, so your energy costs will be lower.
-This will also help to reduce the amount of coal based energy you use, helping to reduce your carbon footprint.
+This will also help to reduce the amount of coal based energy you use, also helping reduce your carbon footprint.

 What do you need to do before you install solar panels?